YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Ask for another view if the graft number is much higher than expected, the donor area was barely examined, the hairline feels too low, the surgeon role is unclear, the clinic avoids direct answers, translation is weak, or the plan changes after you arrive and you feel pressured to continue.

 A second opinion is also useful when you are being told that a large session can solve everything at once.
-Hair transplant planning is not only about filling space; it also asks how much donor area can be used without creating a bigger problem later.
+Hair transplant planning is not only about filling space.
+It also asks how much donor area can be used without creating a bigger problem later.

 The best time for a second opinion before a hair transplant is before grafts are removed.
 After surgery, the donor has already been spent, and repair planning becomes more limited.

-If you can explain those points in your own words, consent is probably doing its job.
-If you are signing because you are tired, embarrassed, pressured, afraid to lose money, or unsure who is responsible, pause the process and ask again.
+If you can explain those points in your own words, you are in a stronger position to decide.
+If you are signing because you are tired, embarrassed, pressured, afraid to lose money, or unsure who is responsible, treat those second thoughts before a hair transplant as a reason to pause the process and ask again.
+You should be able to decline a larger or different plan without being treated as the problem.